protacon/repository-validator/Documentation/development.md

 # Development guide

-This document describes basics fro `repository-validator` development
+This document describes basics for `repository-validator` development

+## Development flow

+1. Create branch from `test`-branch with name `feature/my-feature-name-here` or
+`fix/my-fix-name-here`
+1. Make your changes to that branch
+1. Create pull request to `test`-branch
+1. Wait for review
+1. Make fixes and/or merge the pull request if it was accepted.
+If you don't ahve permission for that, wait for a person who does.

 ## Build